ojach/1P1A-community/README.md

 ---

-## About 1P1A
+## 1P1A and UDA are Design Concepts

-1P1A (One Page.
-One App.) is a PWA design concept in which each web page can be treated as an independent app.
+**1P1A (One Page.
+One App.)** and **UDA (User Defined App)** are PWA design concepts, not products.

+1P1A describes a design approach where the application boundary is defined at the page level rather than the entire website.

+UDA extends this idea further by allowing users to define an app through a specific URL state, such as query parameters.

+OJapp is an implementation and service built around these concepts.

-The MIT License applies to the source code published in this repository, not to the 1P1A concept itself.
+The MIT License in this repository applies only to the source code published here.
+It does not apply to the 1P1A or UDA concepts themselves.

 ---

 ## 🤝 Community & Feedback

 Questions, test results, edge cases, and feature requests are welcome in this repository.
+Reference implementations may differ from the current production version of OJapp FREE and are not intended to track every update to the official hosted runtime.

 - **Website / Utilities:** [OJapp 1P1A](https://ojapp.app/one-page-one-app/en/)
 - **Developer:** OJapp / Ojach